DavitTec/fileit/README.md

 The objective is to increase efficiency of filing and searching, reduce duplicates, increase ownership and versioning system.

-To be methodological in for USER and System's heirachicial activity.
+To be methodological for USER and System's heirachicial activity.

-However, many exsisting system flavours; Apple, Android, Google, Microsoft etc and the varied unixs and lnoxes, provide similar Default folders for the USER.
+However, many existing system flavours; including Apple, Android, Google, Microsoft etc and the varied unixs and lnoxes, mono or mixed, provide similar Default folders for the USER.

-But unadministered systems tend to follow the default FOLDER structures and usually get clottered, while the Admininisterd usually follow a custoimised structure to suit system architectures and the Admin protocols.
+But unadministered systems tend to follow the default FOLDER structures and usually get clottered, while the Admininistered usually follow a custoimised structure to suit system architectures and the Admin protocols.
 While assuming every user follows protocols.

+Other issues to consider is the create flexibility for different cultures and languages in the mix.
+This can be at document/FONT level to overal menu and editing structures.

 HERE, we present one option that maybe useful for both single or multi user/corporate.